Collective Radiative Interactions in the Discrete Truncated Wigner Approximation

 where $\vec{s}_n(\vec{\Omega})$ is given by \eq{eq:PauliWeyl} and $\vec{L}_n$ is the angular momentum differential operator expressed in terms of covariant derivatives.
 Similarly we find the action

 for operators acting from the right-hand side.
+Note that the above contributions are the first and third term on the right-hand side of \eq{eq:exemplaryMapping}, whereas the remaining terms denote "quantum corrections" to this lowest order contribution.
 The intuition behind this truncation is simple: For a single spin-$j$, the same semiclassical limit can be obtained by letting $j \rightarrow \infty$.
 This reveals that classical and quantum contributions separate in the Wigner phase space.

 We note that this approximation leads to a Fokker-Planck equation for $W_{\rh}$ without higher-order derivatives if the master equation is at most bilinear in the collective operators.
-This allows for an efficient simulation in terms of SDEs.
-More specifically, \eqs{eq:correspondenceRules} are the central element of our approach and form the basis of the simulations of collective decay phenomena discussed in Sects.~\ref{sec:freespace} and \ref{sec:extended}.
+This allows for an efficient simulation in terms of SDEs. \eqs{eq:correspondenceRules} are the central element of our approach and form the basis of the simulations of collective decay phenomena discussed in Sects.~\ref{sec:freespace} and \ref{sec:extended}.